juliaguida/oystercard/node/intro_to_node.md

 BUT

 * Node is a lot of fun
 * Node is a different way to think about programming, so even if you don't find it fun, you will hopefully learn something!

-**Please note, as with all Makers materials, there may be subtle errors in the following materials.
-Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.**

 Before we start, you should definitely read [Roi's introduction to Node](https://github.com/makersacademy/course/blob/master/pills/node.md), which explains the concepts behind non-blocking I/O and callbacks.
 Also, [Why the hell would I use Node?](http://www.toptal.com/nodejs/why-the-hell-would-i-use-node-js) and [Convincing the boss](http://nodeguide.com/convincing_the_boss.html) are great articles on what Node is good for.